★ ° °· .°• ✯ ° ☄ • .°• ✯ ★ * ° °· ° ★ ° ★ ☄

-I have never seen any of the long popular animes, such as Naruto, One Piece or Fairy Tail and I never will, end of story.
+I have never watched any of the long-running classics, such as Naruto, One Piece or Fairy Tail, etc. and I don’t plan to.

 My favorite non-anime tv shows are: Anne with an E, Avatar: The Last Airbender, Big Little Lies, Black Mirror, Dexter and Star Wars: The Clone Wars.